 In October 2016, GIIP published its first book “Gandhi’s Wisdom for You”.
 GIIP is giving copies of this book free to schools, libraries, police department, political and spiritual leaders, educators, and students in Hawaii.

-Dr. Raj Kumar will release a new book “Anger and Nonviolence” in October 2020.
+Dr. Raj Kumar will release a new book “Anger and Nonviolence” in the year 2023.